Ann Finucane MBACP

 I work with young adults, adults and the elderly to make sense of the realities that life presents us with.
 All counselling / psychotherapy sessions take place in my purpose built practice Nora House in Brereton, Rugeley, Staffordshire.
 The practice has two therapy rooms, wheelchair access, off road parking and easily accessible.

-I understand the uncertainty of the initial search for a counsellor, therefore it may help you to know that our first initial meeting is free.
+I understand the uncertainty of the initial search for a counsellor, therefore it may help you to know that our first initial meeting will give you an opportunity to talk to me and I will listen to you.
 This gives you the opportunity to meet me and talk about your reasons for accessing counselling / psychotherapy.
 I can tell you how we could work together and ultimately this gives you the opportunity to experience if we can connect with each other.

 What is Counselling